 There are many sixth form schools and colleges situated around the country for young people to study courses after their GCSEs.
-Some students choose to stay in their sixth form school after their GCSEs; others choose to move on to a different sixth form college/school and the remainder choose to attend a further education college or maybe you’re considering studying a BTEC (Learn more – what is a BTEC).
+Some students choose to stay in their current school for sixth form after their GCSEs; others choose to move on to a different sixth form school and the remainder choose to attend a further education college or maybe consider studying a BTEC (Learn more – what is a BTEC).

-Level 3 qualifications tend to include AS levels and A levels, BTEC Nationals, Advances and Progression Diplomas, and NVQ Level 3 qualifications.
+Level 3 qualifications tend to include AS levels and A levels, BTEC Nationals, Advances and Progression Diplomas and NVQ Level 3 qualifications.
 Students are able to study level 3 qualifications at a sixth form school or further education college and are able to progress onto a range of vocational courses and degree courses after completion.
-Also, many employers will look for level 3 qualifications in applicants within technical and supervisory roles.
+Many employers will look for level 3 qualifications in applicants within technical and supervisory roles.

 Levels 4 through to 8 may be available at your college, but will no longer be classed as further education courses and instead are known as higher education courses, such as Higher National Diplomas, Higher National Certificates, Foundation degrees and postgraduate, or professional qualifications.

 At a further education college, students will most likely have a different timetable from what they grew accustomed to at school.
-The times can be different, ranging from an 8am start to a 5pm finish, and some students may find they have half-days, lots of free periods.
+The times can be different, ranging from an 08:00 start to a 17:00 finish, and some students may find they have half-days or lots of free periods.
 Also, colleges can offer a part-time study option where students are able to study in the evenings or for a few days a week.

 Vocational courses or further education courses that consist of work experience/placements and studying may have a different timetable altogether.
 Students can contact their local college to ask about course timetables and for more information.